Why Coastal GasLink says it rejected a pipeline route endorsed by Wet'suwet'en hereditary chiefs | CBC News

 The letter — dated Aug.
 21, 2014 — also outlines reasons Coastal GasLink rejected the route, including:

-- It would increase the pipeline's length by as much as 89 kilometers, upping both the environmental impact and as much as $800 million in capital costs.
+- It would increase the pipeline's length by as much as 89 kilometres, upping both the environmental impact and as much as $800 million in capital costs.

-- The pipeline's diameter, at 48 inches, is too large to safely be installed along the route.
-(Pacific Northern's pipeline is between 10 and 12 inches, and the proposed upgrade would be 24 inches.)
+- The pipeline's diameter, at 48 inches (121 cm), is too large to safely be installed along the route.
+(Pacific Northern's pipeline is between 10 and 12 inches (25-30 cm), and the proposed upgrade would be 24 inches or 60 cm.)

 - The McDonnell Lake route would be closer to the urban B.C. communities of Smithers, Houston, Terrace and Kitimat.